-Super Lawyers is pleased to announce its Board of Advisors, composed of attorneys who embody excellence in practice.
-The board, which will provide counsel, feedback and editorial ideas, includes lawyers from across the country and of varied firm sizes, who have consistently appeared at the top of the Super Lawyers lists.
+The Super Lawyers Board of Advisors is composed of attorneys who embody excellence in practice.
+The board, which provides counsel, feedback and editorial ideas, includes lawyers from across the country and of varied firm sizes, who have consistently appeared at the top of the Super Lawyers lists.

 Roy Black, senior partner of Black Srebnick Kornspan & Stumpf, is one of the nation's premier trial lawyers.
 With 40+ years’ experience in criminal defense, he also handles select civil lawsuits, offering a complete service in high-stakes cases.
 Included for the past 23 years in Best Lawyers in America®, he has handled hundreds of cases in Florida and the US.
 Ranked top in Chambers and Partners, inducted into Florida Trend’s “Legal Elite Hall of Fame,” and listed in “Top 10 Florida Super Lawyers,” Mr. Black was a legal analyst for NBC’s “Today Show,” and often appears on other major network and cable news shows, explaining newsworthy legal cases.
 He authored Black's Law, a book that recounts his legal strategies to safeguard the freedom of four clients, and has taught advanced criminal evidence at UM Law School for over 30 years.